Best Adjustable Bed For Seniors

 Expert Opinion

-The Brooklyn Bedding Ascension Luxe Power Base is a great base if you’re prioritizing quality materials and affordable pricing.
-It comes with the basic head-to-foot tilt adjustments but also comes with several presets, including zero gravity and an anti-aging posture.
-The base’s frame has a built-in power-down battery box that is a self-sufficient and energy-efficient source of power.
-This base also includes two USB ports, a wireless remote with flashlight, and can support up to 850 pounds.
+The Brooklyn Bedding Ascension Luxe Power Base is a sensible choice if you’re a senior who’s prioritizing quality materials and affordable pricing.
+It comes with the basic head-to-foot tilt adjustments, but also comes with several presets, including zero gravity and an anti-aging posture (a feature that feels custom-made for the elderly).

-What reviews say: Reviews for this product compliment the high quality and sturdy construction of this base.
+Reviews for this product compliment the high quality and sturdy construction of this base.
 Customers also seem to agree that their pain has significantly decreased since sleeping with the Ascension Luxe Adjustable Power Base.

 Who the Brooklyn Bedding Ascension Luxe Adjustable Power Base is Best for